 - Pour into individual flan molds or the larger cake pan.

-- Put the individual molds or cake pan into a roasting pan and pour in hot water until it reaches halfway up the sides.
+- Put the individual molds or cake pan into a separate roasting pan and pour in hot water until it reaches halfway up the sides of the flan molds.

-- Bake for 50 minutes or until a knife inserted comes out clean.
+- Bake at 300F for 50 minutes or until a knife inserted into the flan comes out clean.

 - Remove the individual molds or cake pan from the roasting pan and let cool.